RIT-Environmental-Genomics/Toxin-Identification-Pipeline/README.md

 -  Convert SAM into GFF3 and filter out all but top 25% sequence abundance
 -  Filter forward and reverse Sequences using GFF3
 -  BLASTX sequence to Toxin Database [Uniprot](https://www.uniprot.org/) based on species
--  Compare BLASTX results to
+-  Compare BLASTX results from DIAMOND to NCBI Database if desired

 <br >